 The lap-band helps you eat less and feel full in two ways–first, by limiting the amount of food you can eat and second, by slowing down the time it takes for the food to be digested.
 When your band is properly adjusted, you will feel full on a lot less food and not get hungry for several hours.

 One of the major advantages of the lap-band is that it can be adjusted.
 If your illness requires you to eat more, the band can be loosened by removing saline from it.
 When you have recovered from your illness and want to lose weight again, the band can be tightened by increasing the amount of saline.
 If the band cannot be loosened enough, it may have to be removed.

 What about pregnancy?

 Becoming pregnant can be easier as you lose weight.
-We can loosen the band to make sure you are able to eat enough and tighten it so you don’t gain too much during your pregnancy.
-We don’t want you losing weight while you are pregnant.
+We can loosen the band to make sure you are able to eat enough and tighten it, so you don’t gain too much during your pregnancy.
+We don’t want you to lose weight while you are pregnant.

 What if I need to have another surgery or procedure?

 We need to empty your band prior to any procedure that includes putting a tube down your throat, such as general anesthesia, endoscopy, etc.

 We recommend a good chewable or liquid vitamin to be taken every day, as well as calcium and fiber supplements.

 What about other medications?